Understand the 5,000 year old tradition and why millions of people around the world believe in this magical power.

 In more recent times, the US military accused Panama’s dictator Manuel Noriega of wearing red underwear to fight the Evil Eye.
 Popular TV show The Sopranos makes many references to what they call malocchio – the Italian name for the Evil Eye.
 Istanbul-based artist Murat Bulut Aysan has created a postmodern version of Evil Eye amulets by turning them into placebo pills.
 Just like the magical (or psychological) effect of the glass beads, Aysan’s pills claim to deliver the same effect in a modern form.
 Although these pills are not being produced for sale to the public, Aysan told The Guide Istanbul that he would probably become very rich by marketing them as a genuine product.

 So it seems that millions of people around the world still believe in a magical power that is at least 5,000 years old.
-Of course, there is no proof that the Evil Eye actually exists.
-Perhaps the Evil Eye is a way of teaching us not to be jealous of our neighbor’s success, but instead to search for satisfaction through our own efforts.
+Of course, there is no proof that this motif actually exists.
+Perhaps it is a way of teaching us not to be jealous of our neighbor’s success, but instead to search for satisfaction through our own efforts.

 Where to buy Evil Eye souvenirs

-- Mesele sells a range of peştemal (hammam towels) with the Evil Eye motif.
+- Mesele sells a range of peştemal (hammam towels) with this iconic motif.

 - Kısmet by Milka has a variety of contemporary jewelry using this protective symbol.